skyl/bonsai/README.md

 # One Bonsai: Cultivating Software Productivity

-One Bonsai is a complete philosophy for productive software development.
+One Bonsai is a philosophy for productive software development.